MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-ios-applications.md

 - [Generated MobileFirst Native SDK artifacts](#generated-mobilefirst-native-sdk-artifacts)
 - [Tutorials to follow next](#tutorials-to-follow-next)

-### Adding the MobileFirst Native SDK
+## Adding the MobileFirst Native SDK
-Follow the below instructions to manually add the MobileFirst Native SDK to either a new or existing Xcode project, and registering the application in the MobileFirst Server.
+Follow the below instructions to add the MobileFirst Native SDK to either a new or existing Xcode project, and register the application in the MobileFirst Server.

 Before starting, make sure the MobileFirst Server is running.
 If using a locally installed server: From a **Command-line** window, navigate to the server's **scripts** folder and run the command: `./start.sh`.

+### Creating and registering the application

 1. Create an Xcode project or use an existing one (Swift or Objective-C).